tcorcor1/last-login-mod-D365-vue/README.md

 :construction: :construction: DISCLAIMER :construction: :construction:

+March 9, 2022

+Fetch XML aggregation has been restored, however, groupby clauses do not work.
+I was informed this is a bug and will be rectified but was also told grouping by userid/lookups may not be supported anymore.
+Things seem to be changing a lot with this so I plan to await the MS bugfix before deciding whether to archive this project.

 Feb 9, 2022

 UPDATE: Unfortunately, I have not seen a resolution to this issue after several months.
 As far as I know, the fix is still on the roadmap.
 I apologize for any inconvenience this causes you.
 I will report back as soon as I get more information.